 Q: When will the auditions be held?

-A: Auditions will be held starting at 1:30pm on Friday July 1st in the reunion (side) ballroom.
+A: Auditions will be held starting at 1:00pm on Friday July 7th in the Landmark ballroom.
 The order of auditions will be as follows:

 “W1-W2 Level Placement Auditions”